Getting started and understanding the job at hand

 Sand is the king of moisture retention and productivity

-Sand is a staple in landscaping, it can be used for several different means such as creating level ground, creating drainage systems, filling in the gaps between other parts of your landscape such as pavers and borders and it can be used to help improve the quality of the soil in the surrounding areas.
+Sand is a staple in landscaping, serving numerous purposes such as creating level ground, building effective drainage systems, filling gaps between hardscape features like pavers and borders, and even enhancing the quality of surrounding soils.

 Use gravel for amazing drainage solutions and attractiveness